PlatinumPlat/To-Do-List-v3/README.md

 # 📅 To-Do List
- Courses for you to level up your mental math tricks!
+ An interactive website to help you manage your tasks in an organized way!

 # 🧠 Project Description
- A detailed To-Do List.
+ A detailed To-Do List equipped with a task description, due date, assignment link, notes and much more!

 # ⚙ Technologies Used
 1. HTML for the website